Ibutilide: Excretion

 After administration of ibutilide, it is quickly excreted by renal pathway with a half-life of approximately 6 hours.
 Approximately 82% of a 0.01 mg/kg dose is excreted in the urine during the trial.
 Among those, around 7% is excreted as unchanged drug.
 The remainder of the drug is excreted in feces (about 19%).

 Adverse effects and contraindications

 Like other antiarrhythmics, ibutilide can lead to abnormal heart rhythms due to its ability to prolong the QT interval, which can lead to the potentially fatal abnormal heart rhythm known as torsades de pointes.
-Consequently, the drug is contraindicated in patients that are likely to develop abnormal heart rhythms; this includes persons that have had polymorphic ventricular tachycardia in the past, have a long QT interval, sick sinus syndrome, or a recent myocardial infarction, among others.
+Consequently, the drug is contraindicated in patients that are likely to develop abnormal heart rhythms; this includes individuals who have previously experienced polymorphic ventricular tachycardia, have a prolonged QT interval, sick sinus syndrome, or have recently had a myocardial infarction, among other conditions.

 Patient Information

 This medication will be given intravenously for your heart disease.
 You will have continuously ECG monitoring during the infusion and 4 hours after your infusion.
 Some of the minor side effects are headache and irregular heartbeat.
 If you experience chest pain and respiratory difficulties, you should report to your doctors immediately.